51nodes/quorum-raft-helm-template/README.md

 ```

 ## Deploy, Inspect & Remove
 Use the templates in this repository to deploy a quorum network with n nodes.
 It might take some time for the nodes to be up and in sync.
-The helm chart is named `nnodes`, changing the charts name will lead to problems with the provided [scripts](quorum/scripts/).
+Please do not modify the initial 3 nodes provided in this repository, as they are needed for the raft consensus to function properly.
+The helm chart is named `nnodes`, changing the charts name will lead to problems with the provided [scripts](quorum/scripts).

 ### (Optional) If using minikube
 ```